 Frame bags are generally the starting point when putting together a bikepacking bag setup designed for a rough conditions expedition.
 Often times the size of frame bag that works with your bicycle frame will then determine the size and number of additional bags required.

 For desert bikepacking, frame bags can be a great space to store most of your water.
-2 or 3 2-liter water bladders will fit nicely within most frame bag.
+2 or 3 2-liter water bladders will fit nicely within most frame bags.
 Leaving the water bladders a little under filled allows them to be stuffed into the crevices of the frame bag, maximizing the available space.
 We recommend water bladders like those made by Sawyer as they have small lids.

 Road Touring (Asphalt & Gravel)

-Frame bags have become a common edition to many traditional road touring setups.
+Frame bags have become a common addition to many traditional road touring setups.
 While road touring bikes with racks make it easy to transport large volume bicycle panniers and carry a lot more stuff, many road touring cyclist appreciate the benefits of a more minimalist bikepacking setup.
 Just because you can carry a bunch of stuff with a full set of panniers, doesn’t mean you necessarily want to lug that extra weight around.

 Alternatively, other road tourists, like to have as much room as possible and a frame bag is a great way to expand that load capacity.
 Or when some additional room is needed, a frame bag can be a preferred additional bag rather than a handlebar bag or rack-top bag.